 What requirements do I have left?

 You can figure this out by performing a self-audit through the “Self-Service” tab on your myNEU account.
-This will list your core requirements followed by your major requirements.
+The audit will list your core requirements followed by your major requirements.
 There will be a plus sign (+) beside requirements you have fulfilled and a minus sign (-) beside those that remain.
 Sometimes transfer students or students who have done Study Abroad will find that courses they have taken aren’t in the system.
 Those issues can be addressed separately.
 Sign up for courses you know you need.

 View a description of the Northeastern University graduation requirements.